-“Generally, whatever problems impact cardiovascular health also affect cognitive functioning,” says Merrill Elias, Ph.D., a professor of epidemiology at Boston University who has studied hypertension for 35 years.
+“Generally, whatever problems impact cardiovascular health also affect cognitive functioning,” says Merrill Elias, Ph.D., professor of epidemiology at Boston University.

-It’s becoming increasingly clear that high blood pressure, or hypertension, is at the root of much cognitive decline that has previously been attributed to aging.
+High blood pressure is at the root of much cognitive decline that has previously been attributed to aging.
 The more that scientists study brain function, the more they conclude that we have the ability to keep our memory strong well into old age.

 High blood pressure and the Brain